datasets/s-and-p-500-companies/README.md

 * Index listing - see <data/constituents.csv> extracted from wikipedia's [SP500 list of companies][sp-list]
 * Constituent financials - see <data/constituents-financials.csv> (source via Yahoo Finance)

+Detailed information on the S&P 500 (primarily in xls format) used to be obtained from its [official webpage on the Standard and Poor's website][sp-home] - it was free but registration was required.
+* Index listing - see <data/constituents.csv> used to be extracted from [source Excel file on S&P website][sp-listing-dec-2014] (Note this Excel is actually S&P 500 EPS estimates but on sheet 4 it has list of members - [previous file][sp-lsting] was just members but that 404s as of Dec 2014) (Note: <del>but note you have to register and login to access</del> - no longer true as of August 2013)
 * Historical performance ([source xls on S&P website][sp-historical])

 Notes: